Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Introduction

-In summary, the contributions of this paper are the following: \begin{itemize} \item We introduce a novel vision-language transformer architecture that exploits hierarchical and contextual information from actions to improve accuracy in the task of action recognition.
-Our approach outperforms state-of-the-art visual-only models. \item We present the Hierarchical TSU dataset, an extension of the original TSU dataset~\cite{Dai_2022_PAMI}, incorporating coarse-grained annotations and enriched textual information.
-Additionally, we compare various strategies for generating textual descriptions of contextual data by leveraging previous actions and camera location. \item We conduct extensive experiments to demonstrate the effectiveness of our approach and to compare it with relevant state of the art methods.
-Additionally, we present detailed ablation studies that analyze the contributions of our model's components, as well as the impact of hierarchical and contextual information. \end{itemize}
+In summary, the contributions of this paper are the following: \begin{itemize} \item We present the Hierarchical TSU dataset, an extension of the original TSU dataset~\cite{Dai_2022_PAMI}, that incorporates coarse-grained annotations and contextual information.
+Additionally, we compare various strategies for generating textual descriptions of contextual data by leveraging previous actions and camera location. \item We introduce a novel vision-language transformer architecture for action recognition that leverages hierarchical and contextual information, leading to more accurate action classification.
+Our approach outperforms state-of-the-art action recognition models in Assembly101 and IkeaASM benchmarks and serves as a strong baseline for the Hierarchical TSU dataset. \item We conduct extensive experiments to demonstrate the effectiveness of our approach.
+In addition to outperforming existing methods, we present detailed ablation studies that analyze the contributions of each component, as well as the impact of hierarchical and contextual information, including the role of large language models and the influence of the number of past actions, and of location data. \end{itemize}

 The remainder of the paper is structured as follows.
-Section~\ref{sec:rel-work} summarizes the latest related works.
+Section~\ref{sec:rel-work} summarizes the latest related work.
 In Section~\ref{sec:method} we describe in detail the proposed method.
-The experiments and results are reported in Section~\ref{sec:exp}, followed by an ablation study in Section~\ref{sec:ablation}.
-Finally, the main conclusions of this work are presented in Section~\ref{sec:conc}.
+The experiments and results, including details on the Hierarchical TSU dataset, are reported in Section~\ref{sec:exp}, followed by the ablation study in Section~\ref{sec:ablation}.
+Finally, the main conclusions of this work are discussed in Section~\ref{sec:conc}.